nelmio/NelmioApiDocBundle/Resources/doc/index.md

 }
 ```

-The bundle will also get information from the routing definition (`requirements`, `pattern`, etc), so to get the
+The bundle will also get information from the routing definition
-best out of it you should define strict _method requirements etc.
+(`requirements`, `pattern`, etc), so to get the best out of it you should
+define strict _method requirements etc.

-### Multiple API documentations ###
+### Multiple API Documentation ("Views")

-With the `api` tag in the `@apidoc` annotation, it's possible to create different sets of api documentations.
-Without
+With the `views` tag in the `@ApiDoc` annotation, it is possible to create
-the tag, all methods are located in the `default` api and can be found under the normal api documentation url.
-With the
+different views of your API documentation.
+Without the tag, all methods are
+located in the `Default` view, and can be found under the normal API
+documentation url.

-`api` tag you can specify one or more api names under which the method will be visible.
+You can specify one or more _view_ names under which the method will be
+visible.

 An example:
 ```